joloveridge/html-responsive-email/README.md

 - `<img />` usually needs a width i.e. `width="200"` for Outlook.
 Do not add px at the end of the width size.
 - Styling cannot be applied to img's on any desktop version of Outlook (except Outlook 2019 macOS), Windows Mail.
 If you need to style around the image, wrap it in a table and style the td.
 - When using Retina images, you have to specifiy a height and width on the image (without pixels) i.e. `<img width="600" height="300">`.
 This is because of Outlook.
 Outlook will ignore any css setting and show the image's full width.
 You can also set height: auto!important; to make sure it resizes for mobile.
+- To make the image responsive, add a `max-width` of the image width size, then add `width: 100%`
 ## Paragraphs and headings

 - Headings can be used but you need to set margins for Outlook to keep it consistent.